-VOLUNTEERS: Friends School is always interested in having parents become involved in the school.
+Q. Do those who volunteer their time to VBFS also support the Annual Fund?
+Yes, we need both volunteers and financial contributions to thrive!
+Volunteerism is a vital part of our community, and parents give extraordinary gifts of time.
+Voluntary service is not a substitute for contributing to the Annual Fund, but VBFS is always interested in having parents become involved in the school.
 Volunteer support is encouraged since it helps reduce the operating costs of the school, bonds the family and the school, and assures that parental input will keep the school sensitive to its families.
-Parents interested in volunteer work should contact the school, who will determine various needs to be filled.
-In order to volunteer at the school with children, parents will need to complete a background check.
-The background check needs to be conducted 2 weeks, and we must receive clearance in advance of starting to volunteer with children.
-Anyone with a disqualifying conviction, for example a volunteer driver who has a DUI in the last 10 years, will be unable to drive students.
+Parents interested in volunteer work should contact the school and/or the PTO.
+To volunteer at the school with children, parents will need to complete a background check.
+The background check needs to be conducted within 2 weeks, and we must receive clearance in advance of starting to volunteer with children.
+Anyone with a disqualifying conviction, for example, a volunteer driver who has had a DUI in the last 10 years, will be unable to drive students.

-FRIENDS SCHOOL PARENT ASSOCIATION (FSPA): The Friends School Parents Association (FSPA) exists to build a strong sense of community and connect parents, faculty/staff, and external supporters to positively impact our students.
+FRIENDS SCHOOL PARENT TEACHER ORGANIZATION (PTO)

+The Friends School Parent Teacher Organization (PTO) exists to build a strong sense of community and connect parents, faculty/staff, and external supporters to positively impact our students and their experiences.

-The FSPA is involved in several activities including:
+The PTO is involved in several activities including:

-- Special Events

-- Faculty Support and Recognition

-- Fundraising

-- Community Service
+- Special Events such as Trunk or Treating - Faculty support, recognition, and appreciation - Fundraising - Community Service such as Spirit Rising initiatives

-Members of FSPA include parents, guardians, and grandparents of students, alumni, teachers, members of the Virginia Beach Friends Meeting, and anyone in the larger community interested in contributing to the mission of the association.
+Members of PTO include parents, guardians, grandparents, alumni, teachers, members of the Virginia Beach Friends Meeting, and anyone in the larger community interested in contributing to the mission of the organization.